Spain’s top wine destinations

 • Toro: The main town in the region offers a charming atmosphere and plenty of options for winery visits.

-• Zamora: A nearby city known for its Romanesque architecture, with easy access to the Toro wine region – perfect if you want to explore beyond the vineyards.
+• Zamora: A nearby city known for its Romanesque architecture, with easy access to the Toro wine region.

 • Valladolid: Slightly further away, but a great base if you’d like to combine Toro with other wine regions such as Rueda and Ribera del Duero.